ecco-laboratory/PMA/README.md

 # A mesocorticolimbic signature of pleasure in the human brain
 Summary and requirements:
 -------------------------
-This repository contains MATLAB scripts needed to produce key results found in Kragel et al. 2023 and supplementary materials.
+This repository contains MATLAB scripts needed to produce key results found in Kragel et al. 2023.
 They have been tested using MATLAB 2016b and require [the CANLAB core tools](https://github.com/canlab/CanlabCore) and [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/).

 ![Screenshot](PleasureSignature.png)